joseillescasr/restaurant-analytics-capstone/README.md

 ### Background

-I hold a degree in Mechanical Engineering from Tecnológico de Monterrey and a Food & Beverage Management certification from Canada.
+I hold a degree in Mechanical Engineering from Tecnológico de Monterrey in Mexico and a Food & Beverage Management certification from George Brown College in Toronto, Canada.
 I have spent seven years working in high-end hospitality in New York, Toronto, and Granada — managing inventory, training staff, and coordinating operations under pressure.

 This project was built at the intersection of those two worlds: analytical thinking from engineering applied to problems I have lived firsthand in restaurant operations.
 I did not choose this industry to appear relatable.
 I chose it because I understand the decisions behind the data.